Free Small Business Tax Spreadsheet

 Sheets #3-10 – Categorized Expenses

-There are seven categories that I personally use.
+There are seven categories that we personally use.
 Not everything single thing you do for your self-employment is tax-deductible, however.
 Quickbooks has this great explanation on what should and should not go into each category.

 A Word of Caution